edvinv/named-js-regexp/README.md

 If parameter all is true then returned value is array of all matched values.

 `regexp.replace(text:string, replacement:string|function)`
 Works as String.prototype.replace.
-If parameter replacement is string you can also use named backreferences like `${name}`.
+If parameter replacement is string you can also use named replace like `${name}` instead of `$1`.
-If replacement is function it receives same parameters as they are defined in String.prototype.replace but `this` is set to matched object, similar to one returned by exec.
+If replacement is function it receives same parameters as String.prototype.replace callback, but `this` is set to matched object, similar to one returned by exec.

 `regexp.groupsIndices`